 The car needs to register and inform you of any issues it has within the system, and it does so through the OBD or Onboard Diagnostics.
 These issues may include heavy emissions, low fuel, and low economy.

 First introduced in 1987 as the OBD-I, this was meant to standardize the diagnostics in cars.
 The OBD-II came after 1996.

 The OBD-II uses a complex system to connect a wide range of systems in your engine and operates at an average of 500 kbps.
 It can access a wide range of information because of this, such as the oil temperature, vehicle speed, and engine rpm, as well as many others.

-If any of these has issues, then it sends you a warning through the ‘Check Engine’ light.
+If any of these have issues, then it sends you a warning through the ‘check engine’ light.
 A professional mechanic will use a handheld scanner to see where the problem is, but this is something you can do as well.